John-Auerbach/VLEO-DSMC/README.md

 - Timestep size
 - Simulation duration

-## 11. Running on ROAR Supercomputer
+## 11. Running on Penn State ROAR Supercomputer

 These instructions are for Penn State's ROAR cluster (Slurm scheduler).
 If you're SSH'd into the submit node, you can submit batch jobs to run SPARTA on compute nodes.